BstLabs/py-dynacli/docs/manual/package-as-feature.md

 $ touch storage_X/cli/dev/service/shutdown.py
 ```

-We consider commands in the package as feature if they have identical named function in it.
+We consider commands in the package as features if they have an identically named function in them.
 In other words, there should be `#!py new()` function in `new.py`, `#!py update()` in `update.py` etc.

 So, let's define our functions(feature commands):